-In August, the members of an American Astronomical Society committee -- who have been working with SpaceX engineers-- released their findings about how to mitigate trashing the night sky and what the long standing impact of these large constellations will be.
-The group discussed their findings during a press call, saying they hope the recommendations serve as guidelines for observatories and satellite operators to use going forward.
+In August, the members of an American Astronomical Society committee -- who have been working with SpaceX engineers-- released their findings about how to mitigate trashing the night sky and what the long-standing impact of these large constellations will be.
+The group discussed its findings during a press call, saying it hopes the recommendations serve as guidelines for observatories and satellite operators to use going forward.

 One of the group members, Dr. Connie Walker with the National Science Foundation’s NOIRLab, explained companies could mitigate some of these issues by keeping the satellites at a lower orbit, less than 600 kilometers in altitude, using darkening techniques on the spacecraft and orienting the satellites so there is less surface area to reflect sunlight back down to Earth.

-OneWeb -- a communication satellite manufacturing company -- plans to create a space-based internet network by launching around 49,000 satellites at higher orbits of around 1,200 kilometers.
-So far, they have launched three batches of satellites.
+OneWeb, a communication satellite manufacturing company, plans to create a space-based internet network by launching around 49,000 satellites at higher orbits of around 1,200 kilometers.
+So far, it has launched three batches of satellites.

-Lori Allen, also an astronomer with the NOIRLab, said the astronomy working group observed Starlink satellites to determine if changes to the satellite hardware will work and --- what observatories can do.
+Lori Allen, also an astronomer with the NOIRLab, said the astronomy working group observed Starlink satellites to determine if changes to the satellite hardware will work, what observatories can do.

 Physics professor Tony Tyson, with the University of California and Davis & Vera C. Rubin Observatory, said Amazon and OneWeb are also beginning to work with the astronomy mitigation group.

 “Clearly, SpaceX is leading the charge in terms of trying to understand these issues, and designing mitigations on their satellites,” Tyson said.
-“Others are getting interested and in particular, as you mention, Amazon and OneWeb, I’ve been contacted by both of them but we are nowhere near down to Earth engineering discussion on how to do this.”
+“Others are getting interested, and in particular, as you mention, Amazon and OneWeb.
+I’ve been contacted by both of them, but we are nowhere near down to Earth engineering (a) discussion on how to do this.”

 Amazon representatives continue to meet with the National Science Foundation and the American Astronomical Society to learn more about the impacts of existing satellite systems and how to help prevent furthering the problems they can create.